 The final step in the AI/automation investment process is determining the right time and situation to make the leap.
 A few things to consider are whether the organization is financially able to acquire, use, and optimize its investment.
 Executive buy-in is also crucial and can be secured in part by demonstrating a return on investment.

 Finally, the right people need to be in place to optimize automation/AI once it’s implemented, so it’s critical for any staffing or skill gaps to be closed.
-The maturation of the AI depends on the team’s ability to work in parallel with these systems to train and educate.
+The maturation of the AI in revenue cycle management depends on the team’s ability to work in parallel with these systems to train and educate.

 By putting in place the proper strategy to ensure the right fit and to identify and eliminate any barriers, the foundation will be laid for a successful investment into AI and automation to optimize the revenue cycle.